City of Linden

 An aggrieved employee or employees of the City shall institute action in writing under the provisions hereof within ten (10) calendar days of the occurrence of the grievance, and an earnest effort shall be made to settle the differences between the aggrieved employee and his immediate supervisor, for the purpose of resolving the matter informally.
 Failure to file a grievance within ten (10) calendar days shall constitute an abandonment of the grievance.
 The supervisor shall render a decision within ten (10) calendar days after the receipt of the grievance, or at such other time as is mutually agreed.

-If the grievance is not settled at Step One, the grievant may make a request for a second step meeting within ten (10) calendar days after the answer at the Step One, to the Department Head.
-Failure to act within ten (10) calendar days shall constitute an abandonment of the grievance.
+If the grievance is not settled at Step One, the grievant may make a request for a second step meeting within ten (10) calendar days after the answer at Step One, to the Department Head.
+Failure to act within ten (10) calender days shall constitute an abandonment of this grievance.
 The Department Head or designee, shall convene a meeting within ten (10) calendar days from the date of the request, or for such other time as is mutually agreed.
 The second step meeting shall be between the Department Head and the Union representative, if requested by the grievant.
-The Department Head’s answer to the second step shall be delivered to the Union within ten (10) calendar days after the meeting, or at such other time as is mutually agreed.
+The Department Head's answer to the second step shall be delivered to the Union within ten (10) calendar days after the meeting, or at such other time as is mutually agreed.

 If the grievance is not settled at Steps One and Two, and the grievance involves discipline of more than three (3) days, the matter may proceed to arbitration as set forth below.
 Disciplinary matters of three (3) days or less may be grieved through Step Two.
-Other grievances (other than those noted above) involving interpretation, application or violation of this Agreement may proceed to arbitration as noted below.
-The Union on behalf of an employee or group of employees may file a demand for arbitration with the Public Employment Relations Commission within fifteen (15) days after receipt of the Department Head’s answer at Step Two.
+Other Grievances (other than those noted above) involving interpretation, application or violation of this Agreement may proceed to arbitration as noted below.
+The Union on behalf of an employee or group of employees may file a demand for arbitration with the Public Employment Relations Commission within fifteen (15) days after receipt of the Department Head's answer at Step Two.